buttondown/blog/_posts/2022-01-19-buttondown-mypy.md

 [^3]: "stubs" are a silly name for a useful concept that ideally should not exist.
 They refer to separately-published sets of type signatures for packages that themselves do not have type signatures.
 For instance, `Django` has made a [conscious choice to not yet include type information in their package](https://code.djangoproject.com/ticket/29299), so a stubs package — aptly titled [django-stubs](https://github.com/typeddjango/django-stubs) — consists solely of type signatures for Django itself.
 [^4]: This is an incantation that may not look familiar.
 I use [poetry](https://python-poetry.org/) for Python dependency management and [Invoke](https://www.pyinvoke.org/) for task execution.

+## Coda

+Thank you to [Sumana Harihareswara](https://www.harihareswara.net) for proofreading this essay!